Registration for the 2022/23 regular season is OPEN. Early Bird Pricing is in effect from June 3-June 30.

 If you already have an account with RAMP from other sports or programs, you will use that same RAMP account login to register with SCRA’s RAMP portal.
 If you do not have a RAMP account, you will need to set one up when you register with SCRA.

-- Respect In Sport Parent Program certification is mandatory by Oct 15th this season.
+- Respect In Sport Parent Program certification is mandatory by Oct 15th.
 Players without a valid RIS Parent certification by that date will be suspended by Ringette Calgary.
 If you have a valid RIS Parent Program certificate, please enter your number in your parent profile during registration.
 See our Respect In Sport Parents page for info on how to look up your number or take the course.

 - SCRA members must volunteer 100 credits per player to a maximum of 200 credits per family.
 Please see our Volunteering page for more info and available opportunities.